Home School Association

 Used Curriculum and Book Sale

 A Used Curriculum and Book Sale will be held at the end of every school year provided an NBHSA participant volunteers to coordinate this event.
-Information and instructions will be given in a separate handout before the event.
+Information and instructions will be posted separately before the event.

-ACE (formerly Tuesday Co-op) requirements, schedule, and all pertinent information is contained in the ACE section of this website.
+ACE requirements, schedule, and all pertinent information is contained in the ACE section of this website.